 In this manner, you have rightly disconnected all the parts of the water heater.
+There are many Types of Water Heater and you can use this procedure on them.
 The only thing left to do in this step is to slowly slide the tank from the main system.
 Then contact any waste management agency to understand how to recycle this old water heater tank.

 Get the New Water Heater Installed

 Place the new water heater perfectly.
 If you find any pool of water lying on the floor, wipe it off nicely.
 Make sure that the surrounding is dry.
 You can take advantage of a carpenter’s leveler to set the heater system straight.